One-wall handball: Ball

 This ball is also used in the 'Big Ball' grades at the World Handball Championships organised by the World Handball Council.
-The One wall ball is widely available - manufacturers of the One Wall ball include O'Neills, Decathlon 'Urball' brand, MacSports 'Challenger' brand & Sky Bounce.
+The one-wall ball is widely available - manufacturers of the one-all ball include O'Neills, Decathlon 'Urball' brand, MacSports 'Challenger' brand & Sky Bounce.
 The 'small ball' (mainly used in 4-Wall American handball/Gaelic handball competitions) is also used in the 'small ball' one-wall/wallball grades at the World Championships.

 Rules

 Two players (1 against 1) or four players (2 against 2) play to score points until one of them attain two sets (composed by 21 points).